CX-Box/cxbox-doc/docs/widget/fields/field/dictionary/dictionary.md

 ### How to add?
-Dictionary can be to create
-1) an entity instance
 ???
 Example
     === "Enum"

         **Step1** Create Enum.
-Recommend that use const key value and dynamic value for visual display.
+Best practice: storing enum name in the Database and using a separate field for displayed UI values
             ```java
             public enum CustomFieldEnum {
                 HIGH("High"),